Rahil Azam: Career

 In 2010, Azam featured as the male lead in Sphere Origins's drama show Gulaal, where he portrayed the role of Vasant, opposite Manasi Parekh.
 It is the story of a young girl, Gulaal, who is very lively and positive in life.
 She has a unique gift of finding water in the dry lands of a desert.
 A neighbouring village has been facing a harsh and long drought.
-Vasant learns of Gulaal's gift and takes up in his stride to find Gulaal.
+Vasant learns of Gulaal's gift and makes it his mission to find Gulaal.
 Eventually their love blossoms and they get married.

 In July 2012, Azam was chosen to play the pivotal role of Dr. Yudhistir in Fireworks Productions' suspense/thriller series Hum Ne Li Hai...
 Shapath, opposite Sargun Mehta.
-The story revolved around a murder that took place at a rave party.
+The story revolves around a murder that took place at a rave party.

-Following the year's end, Azam essayed the negative role of Zara's (Rati Pandey) husband, Malik Khan.
-He started shooting for the show on 12 September 2012, where his character had have mysterious shades to it and is said to be loosely inspired from Aamir Khan's character in Fanaa.
+Near the year's end, Azam essayed the negative role of Zara's (Rati Pandey) husband, Malik Khan.
+He started shooting for the show on 12 September 2012, where his character had mysterious shades and is said to be loosely inspired by Aamir Khan's character in Fanaa.

 In July 2013, Azam was approached for the role of Vanraj in Sanjay Leela Bhansali's show Saraswatichandra, but he was out of the show and replaced by Anshul Trivedi.

 In 2015, Azam essayed the negative role of Dansh – the head of Naagvansh in Arvind Babbal's mytho-thriller show Maha Kumbh: Ek Rahasaya, Ek Kahani on Life OK.
-The story tells about the fight between the Garudas and Naagvansh where the Garudas got together for protecting positive Amrit, the evil Naags have arrived to take the Amrit.
+The story is about the fight between the Garudas and Naagvansh where the Garudas get together to protect Amrit, while the evil Naags arrive to take the Amrit.

-Following the programme's end, Azam featured as the male lead role of Chander opposite Umang Jain in life OK's mini-series Ek Tha Chander Ek Thi Sudha an adaptation of popular 1949 Hindi novel, Gunahon Ka Devta by Dharmveer Bharti.
+Following the programme's end, Azam featured as the male lead role of Chander opposite Umang Jain in life OK's mini-series Ek Tha Chander Ek Thi Sudha, an adaptation of popular 1949 Hindi novel, Gunahon Ka Devta by Dharamvir Bharati.
 It is the story of a young and mischievous Sudha and researcher Chandar who is a protege of her father.
 The bond that Chandar and Sudha share is that of two good-humoured, inseparable friends, and neither understands that their relationship may have a name.

-In 2017 to 2018, he played the role of Jayant Dhanrajgir in the Colors TV's show Tu Aashiqui.
-In February 2020, he appear in Star Plus's Dil Jaise Dhadke...
+From 2017 to 2018, he played the role of Jayant Dhanrajgir in the Colors TV's show Tu Aashiqui.
+In February 2020, he appeared in Star Plus's Dil Jaise Dhadke...
 Dhadakne Do as Shivraj "Devguru" Singh.

-In November 2020, he joined Sab TV's show Maddam Sir in the role of Anubhav Singh, DSP of Lucknow.
+In November 2020, he joined Sab TV's show Maddam Sir in the role of Anubhav Singh, DSP until his character ended in 2022.

+In 2023, he played Raghav opposite Reena Kapoor in Star Bharat's Dheere Dheere Se.

+Since January 2025, he's playing Parag Kothari opposite Zalak Desai in StarPlus' Anupamaa.